MichalKarbownik/falcon-docs/docs/payments/intro.md

 - `/checkout/confirmation` in case of a successful payment
 - `/checkout/failure` if for some reason the payment transaction cannot be completed
-- `/cart`  in case of "canceled" transaction
+- `/cart`  in case of "cancelled" transaction